Improper coloring of graphs with no odd clique minor: Concluding Remarks

-As we remarked in Section~\ref{sec:intro}, Theorems~\ref{thm:weakhad} and~\ref{thm:genweakhad} can be extended in terms of list-coloring variant.
-For instance, Ossona de Mendez et al.~\cite{ossonademendez2016} proved that for integers $s,t \geq 1$ and every graph $G$ with no bipartite $K_s + I_t$ subdivision, there is $N=N(s,t)$ such that $G$ is $s$-choosable with defect $N$.
-It follows that for $t \geq 1$, every graph with no $K_{t+1}$ minor is $t$-choosable with defect $M$ for some constant $M=M(t)$.
+As we remarked in Section~\ref{sec:intro}, Theorems~\ref{thm:weakhad} and~\ref{thm:genweakhad} can be extended for list-colorings.
+For instance, Ossona de Mendez, Oum, and Wood~\cite{ossonademendez2016} showed that for integers $s,t \geq 1$ and every graph $G$ with no $K_{s,t}^*$ subgraph, there is $N=N(s,t)$ such that $G$ is $s$-choosable with defect $N$.
+It follows that for $t \geq 1$, every graph with no $K_{t+1}$ minor is $t$-choosable with defect $M$ for some constant $M=M(t)$, which is also implied by the proof of Edwards, Kang, Kim, Oum, and Seymour~\cite{EKKOS2014}.

-Note that every $n$-vertex graph with no $K_t$ minor contains $O(t \sqrt{\log t}\,n)$ edges (See~\cite{Kostochka1982, Kostochka1984} and~\cite{Thomason1984, Thomason2001}).
-In contrast to graphs with no $K_t$ minor, an $n$-vertex graph with no odd $K_3$ minor may contain $O(n^2)$ edges.
+Note that every $n$-vertex graph with no $K_t$ minor contains $O(t \sqrt{\log t}\,n)$ edges~\cite{Kostochka1982, Kostochka1984,Thomason1984, Thomason2001}.
+In contrast to graphs with no $K_t$ minor, an $n$-vertex graph with no odd $K_3$ minor may contain $\Omega(n^2)$ edges.
 For example, complete bipartite graphs have no odd $K_3$ minor.